Hello, Guam!

 Our meal, though not bad, wasn't that great either.
 The best ones we had were the unlimited serving of soup and salad which we found very tasty.

 I find it so bizarre how the stores manage to survive with the unbelievably low foot traffic in all the plazas.
-The only restaurant we saw full was JT's Manukan which is a Filipino concept highlighting Bacolod's famous chicken inasal
+The only restaurant we saw full was JT's Manukan which is a Filipino concept highlighting Bacolod's famous chicken inasal.

 We headed back to our hotel as soon as when the sun went down and went to bed early for our last resort transfer.